 In other words, the row that contained the address could be considered metadata about the address reference in the bill listing.

 In enterprise search, metadata is useful for organizing, grouping, and navigating all of the documents and content resources amassed by an enterprise throughout its existence.
 An enterprise search engine uses metadata, among other things, to create a relevant search result page for the searcher.
-However, barriers can arise when different index owners or taxonomy managers use different terms to describe what are essentially the same digital assets – and this is where artificial intelligence can be helpful.

 Different kinds of metadata include, but certainly aren’t limited to:

-- Structural metadata: Describes the structure of database objects like indexes, tables, columns, or keys.
+Describes the structure of database objects like indexes, tables, columns, or keys.

-Schematic Metadata
+Schematic metadata

 A schema describes the allowable relationships that a metadata element can have with other elements in the data system, along with constraints on those relationships.
 In the case of relational databases, the schema structure is defined explicitly ahead of time, because the database needs this information to tell it how to both interpret and efficiently store certain types of data (such as numbers or dates).

-Content schemas (or document metadata), such as those used to describe a web page, Microsoft Word documents, or the puppy and kitten videos you watch during your lunch break, are usually implicit and externally applied.
+Content schemas (or document metadata), such as those used to describe a webpage, Microsoft Word documents, or the puppy and kitten videos you watch during your lunch break, are usually implicit and externally applied.

 This means that the system can interpret the text even without the schema but can accept or reject the validity of that document (a process called schema validation) based upon the schema in a more advisory approach.